 Authored by: Russ Hissom

 In November 2016, the Governmental Accounting Standards Board (GASB) issued Statement No. 83 – Certain Asset Retirement Obligations.
-An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
+An Asset Retirement Obligation (ARO) is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this statement.

 The effective date of the statement is for reporting periods beginning after June 15, 2018.
 Earlier application is encouraged by GASB.